Browse our guides or talk to our team.

 This exercise doesn’t work unless the whole team is involved.
 Whether you can gather everyone into a conference room tomorrow or need to schedule a time that works across multiple time zones, the most important part of the team charter is that every member of the team is part of putting it together.

 Each member of the team will contribute their own insights to each section of the team charter.
 If you get stuck on any section, especially the more abstract ones such as core values, it might help to brainstorm as a group to come up with ideas together.
+(Using Gliffy as your digital whiteboard is the perfect way to hold a brainstorming session with a remote or hybrid team!)

 If there are points of disagreement or confusion, take the time to talk through it and come to a consensus.
 The purpose of this exercise is to increase understanding and unity as a team, so make sure no one feels left behind or like their voice isn’t being heard.